-A.R.S. § 43-1074: Enterprise zone credits are income tax credits provided for non-retail businesses located in an enterprise zone established under Arizona law that have a net increase in employment of qualified employees.
+A.R.S. § 43-1074: Enterprise zone credits are income tax credits provided for non-retail businesses located in an enterprise zone established under Arizona law that have a net increase in employment of qualified employees, as certified by the Arizona Commerce Authority.
 A maximum of \$500 per each net new employee can be claimed in the first or partial year of employment.
 In the second year of continuous employment, a maximum of \$1000 per net new employee can be claimed.
 The limit in the third year of continuous employment is \$1,500 per net new employee.
+A sunset date was set in statute of June 30, 2011.
+Carry forward is allowed for five years after that date.